 - How could the world be created by God, and yet God enter into human life in the incarnation?

-- A transcendent God could not be involved in the physical world, nor change, that the doctrines of creation and incarnation implied.
+- A transcendent God could not be involved in the physical world, nor change, as the doctrines of creation and incarnation implied.

 - How could God be God and man and Holy Spirit?
 Both the OT AND Greek philosophy taught the concept of unity, as perfect oneness, excluding any external distinctions.

 - The concept of the trinity hadn’t yet been developed when these criticisms were brought.
 The reading from Tertullian starts to address this.

 - He went further, teaching that God was one being (substantia), but three concrete individuals (personae).
 The Son and the Spirit did not issue from the Father by a division of his being, but by extensions from his being.

 - The western church accepted this and encouraged this teaching, which was generally effective in resolving the issue and preventing further heretical teachings and church splits arising from it.